reactivepixels/recast/packages/lib/README.md

 1. Keep your primitive components simple and focused on functionality.
 2. Use Recast to handle all styling concerns.
-3. Leverage responsive styling for adaptable components.
-4. Use conditionals for complex style combinations.
+3. Use conditionals for complex style combinations.
-5. Set sensible defaults to reduce prop clutter in usage.
+4. Set sensible defaults to reduce prop clutter in usage.
-6. Use TypeScript for better type checking and developer experience.
+5. Use TypeScript for better type checking and developer experience.

 ## 7. Troubleshooting